msobanjo/courseware/topics/terraform/modules/introduction/README.md

 1. **Scope** - check resources that need to be created for a given project
 2. **Author** - create the configuration file
 3. **Initialise** - execute `terraform init` in the project directory where the configuration file lies.
-This will download any dependencies necessary for the cloud provider.
+This will download any dependencies necessary for the selected cloud provider.
-4. **Plan** - execute `terraform plan` in the project directory where the configuration file lies. this will verify the creation process and scan the configuration file for any detectable faults.
+4. **Plan** - execute `terraform plan` in the project directory where the configuration file lies.
+This will verify the creation process and scan the configuration file for any detectable faults.
 5. **Apply** - execute `terraform apply` in the project directory where the configuration file lies.
 This will create the actual resource as well as the state file which terraform will use to check for changes in the configuration file to what is actually deployed.